 Lisbon Gay Bars

 Side Bar – a classic meeting point bar up in Bairro Alto.
 It´s a bit cosey but every weekend you´ll find all the gays drinking outside anyway – crammed into the streets because Bairro Alto is the place to be.
-The bar is in the center of it all and has a great range of cocktails to kick start the night while rubbing shoulders with the international crowd.
+Rua Barraco is the gay street, or rather “gay corner” in the Bairro Alto and this bar is in the center of it all.
+It also has a great range of cocktails to kick start the night while rubbing shoulders with the international crowd.

 Gay Clubs and Parties in Lisbon